The FBI wrote MLK a letter.

 He asks for a cup of water.

-Behind us is the man who needed a phone in Denver.
-He says to someone: "I appreciate you lettin' me make that call earlier."
+Behind me is the man who needed a phone in Denver.
+He is standing in line with someone, "I appreciate you lettin' me make that call earlier."

 "No problem man."